zanminkian/web-ide/README.md

 - Generate your SSH key using the `ed25519` algorithm, with `ssh-keygen -t ed25519`.
 - Add `HostkeyAlgorithms +ssh-rsa\n    PubkeyAcceptedAlgorithms +ssh-rsa\n    PubkeyAcceptedKeyTypes +ssh-rsa` to `~/.ssh/config`.
 For example: `Hostname user@your-ip.com\n    HostkeyAlgorithms +ssh-rsa\n    PubkeyAcceptedAlgorithms +ssh-rsa\n    PubkeyAcceptedKeyTypes +ssh-rsa\n`

+> Q: Running `pnpm install` failed with `ENOENT: no such file or directory`.

+A: If you are using macOS, mounting volume in `virtiofs` mount type will be unstable to use pnpm.
+Here are 3 workarounds:

+- Set the container file sharing to `gRPC FUSE` implementation.
+Refer [this comment](https://github.com/pnpm/pnpm/issues/5803#issuecomment-1694241533).
+- Add `store-dir=${HOME}/.local/share/pnpm/store` to the `~/.npmrc` file.
+- Add `ackage-import-method=clone-or-copy` to the `~/.npmrc` file.

 ## Show your support